-2.4.4 Observation description
+2.4.3 Observation description

 As mentioned in Sect.
 2, only one OD is possible.
-It consists of one execution of either the template MIDI_starintf_obs_fringe or the template MIDI_starintf_obs_field.
+It consists of one execution of the template MIDI_starintf_obs_fringe.
 In the OB structure built with P2PP, this template must follow the acquisition template MIDI_starintf_acq.

 0Oo